 The company shall provide information about its compliance with the Corporate Governance Code and any departures from it, including reasons for them, on its website and in its annual CG Statement.
-The company's management report must refer to the website on which information about compliance with the Corporate Governance Code and any departures from it can be found.6
+Some recommendations in the Corporate Governance Code also require disclosure or reporting of the information on a departure separately.
+The company's management report must refer to the website on which information about compliance with the Corporate Governance Code and any departures from it can be found.